gateauaulait/corhpex-share/corhpex/README.md

 - tomli
 - numpy
 - pyeasyga
+- bayesian-optimization

-If you plan on mesuring performance counters, we support likwid which needs to be installed and the user needs the appropriate permissions to the MSR.
+We also need likwid to access time and performance counters and the user needs the appropriate permissions to the MSR.
 For more informations on how to setup likwid please see the official documentation.

 ## Exploration configuration